cloudfour/guides/css/README.md

 ### Section Styles

-The `section/` directory is where page- or section- specific styling and contextual use-case overrides for components should occur.
-If a section requires specific modifications to a component, they should be placed in a style sheet for that section:
+The `section/` directory is where styling specific to a page or section should occur.
+This includes contextual use-case overrides for components.
+If a section requires specific modifications to a component, they should done in a style sheet for that section:

 - `home.css`
 - `listing.css`